1. What is “Rake?”

 Most of sites grant that as long as no flop was dealt out, no Rake is taken out of the pot.

-II.
-How do the Rake affect your winrate?
+2. How does the Rake affect your winrate?

 It can generally be said that the Rake on micro-stakes is the highest.
 The higher stakes you are playing, the less relevant the Rake becomes.
 Through Rake Caps, the relative Rake in % is lower, the higher stakes you are playing.
 Although the Rake in % is a little lower on the first two micro-stakes of PokerStars, the % in Rake is not what really matters.
 Whether a site charges 4.5% like PokerStars does or 5% like PartyPoker, it’s not a big deal what really matters is the Rake Cap.